vercel/next.js/docs/getting-started.md

 If you're new to Next.js we recommend that you start with the [learn course](https://nextjs.org/learn/basics/getting-started).

-The interactive course with quizzes guides you through everything you need to know to use Next.js.
+The interactive course with quizzes will guide you through everything you need to know to use Next.js.

 ## Quick Start